 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's progress in funding its obligation to provide benefits to its employees.
-Required supplementary information can be found on pages 37 through 42 of this report.
+Required supplementary information can be found on pages 37 through 43 of this report.

 The Government Accounting Standards Board (GASB) statement number 75 requires the Library to recognize the liability, deferred inflows and outflows of resources, and expenditures related to post-employment benefits.
 This would include both the explicit and implicit cost of providing post-employment benefits to former employees.
-This information can be found on page 41.
+This information and related footnotes can be found on pages 42-43.

 The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the required supplementary information.
-Combining and individual fund statements and schedules are on pages 43 - 51 of this report.
+Combining and individual fund statements and schedules are on pages 44 - 51 of this report.